jerryagenyi/pcr/Calendar/Checklists/Immediate-Tasks-Checklist.md

 This checklist breaks down the first 4 weeks of the 12-week Short-Term plan (Phase 1: 0-3 months) into actionable tasks.
 It focuses on setting up infrastructure, testing Google Drive-GitHub sync with n8n, and preparing for agent development.

+## Urgent Tasks

+- [ ] Review and personalize brand documentation to ensure it authentically represents your vision and voice
+- [ ] Create visual brand assets including logo, color palette, and typography selections
+- [ ] Apply brand guidelines to your draft blog post and other existing content
+- [ ] Schedule quarterly brand reviews to maintain consistency and evolve the brand as needed
+- [ ] Review and publish blog post "AI: More Than Just Code – Why Everyone Needs a Reality Check"

 ## Week 1: Core Repository and Environment Setup

 ### Repository Setup